-In general, the concept of being selfish is most commonly believed to refer to the exploitation of others for one’s own benefit, having a disregard for the feelings or needs of others and being primarily concerned with one’s own welfare, needs, and desires.
-Influenced by our Western culture, most of us have been raised to believe that being labeled a selfish person is a negative personality trait, and part of one’s character that is undesirable, unattractive and best not acquired.
+In general, the concept of being selfish is most commonly believed to refer to the exploitation of others for one’s own benefit.
+Having a disregard for the feelings or needs of others.
+Additionally, being primarily concerned with one’s own welfare, needs, and desires.
+Influenced by our Western culture, most of us have been raised to believe that being labeled a selfish person is a negative personality trait.
+It is considered to be a part of one’s character that is undesirable, unattractive and best not acquired.

-While it is true that most people do not want to be labeled as being selfish, it is also important to note that the term selfish and self-centered often get confused.
+Most people do not want to be labeled as being selfish.
+It is also important to note that the term selfish and self-centered often get confused.
 This confusion can lead to misunderstandings of not only how we perceive others, but how we perceive ourselves as well.

 According to the dictionary, selfishness is defined as someone who engages in the act of accomplishing a personal goal.
 Quite differently, self-centeredness refers to someone who accomplishes personal goals by manipulating, or ignoring the needs of others.
-Although the difference may seem subtle, these are important concepts to distinguish between, as they get to the heart of the intention of the goal-directed behavior.
+The difference may seem subtle.
+However, these are important concepts to distinguish between.
+They get to the heart of the intention of the goal-directed behavior.

 Additionally, the concept of self-esteem plays an important role in distinguishing between selfishness and self-centeredness.
 Self-esteem refers to our ability to respect ourselves, to meet our own needs and value ourselves.
 Through loving and caring for our physical, emotional and psychological needs, through these esteem-able acts, we learn to love and value ourselves instead of relying upon the opinions of others.